jamii/strucjure/README.md

 {x nil}
 ```

 The special form 'prefix' behaves much like a vector but is allowed to match only the beginning of a sequence.
-This is useful when chaining parsers together (see eg the arith macro in the examples section below).
+This is useful when chaining parsers together (see eg the math macro in the examples section below).

 ```clojure
 user> (run (pattern (prefix 1 2)) [1 2])